putitsimply/christian-bible-explained/mark.md

 **Conflict grows**

-Jesus argues with some religious leaders, especially about rules, authority, and what really matters to [God](glossary.md#god) [^gl-god], like mercy and justice.
+Jesus argues with some religious leaders, especially about rules, authority, and what really matters to [God](glossary.md#god), like mercy and justice.
 As Jesus becomes more well known, the tension increases.

 **Journey to [Jerusalem](glossary.md#jerusalem) [^gl-jerusalem] and the final week**

-In the second half of Mark, Jesus heads to [Jerusalem](glossary.md#jerusalem) [^gl-jerusalem].
+In the second half of Mark, Jesus heads to [Jerusalem](glossary.md#jerusalem).
 He predicts his suffering and death, and teaches that following him can involve [sacrifice](glossary.md#sacrifice) [^gl-sacrifice].
-In [Jerusalem](glossary.md#jerusalem) [^gl-jerusalem], there is a last meal with his [disciples](glossary.md#disciple) [^gl-disciple], betrayal, arrest, and a trial.
+In [Jerusalem](glossary.md#jerusalem), there is a last meal with his [disciples](glossary.md#disciple), betrayal, arrest, and a trial.
 Jesus is crucified (executed on a cross by the Romans).
 Mark describes his suffering in a serious, direct way.

 **The ending**